 The aim is for members with a common interest to get together in order to learn from one another.
 All contribute according to knowledge and experience, and a volunteer coordinator helps the process run smoothly.

 NEW MEMBERS ARE MOST WELCOME.
-One free trial session is offered and fees are a low $55 per person per annum.
+One free trial session is offered.
+Joining fee is $82.50 per person per annum.
 Upon payment you can attend as many classes as desired.
-For more information please contact the U3A office or the AWCC office.
+For more information please contact the U3A office.